codyowl/desktopcleaner/README.md

 # desktopcleaner
- Ten lines of  codes  which will remove all the empty directory in your workspace.. ;).
+ Ten lines of  codes  which will remove all the empty directories in your workspace.. ;).